History of the New York City Subway: Expansions open

 Originally budgeted at $400 million, the new South Ferry station opened in 2009 at a total of $530 million, with most of the money being a grant from the Federal Transit Administration earmarked for World Trade Center reconstruction.
 In January 2009, the opening was delayed because the tracks were too far from the edge of the platform.
 Other delays were attributed to leaks in the station.
 The problem was corrected and the station opened on March 16, 2009.
 With the opening of the new station, a transfer was available to the Whitehall Street station with a new connecting passageway.

-On December 20, 2013, Mayor Michael Bloomberg took a ceremonial ride on a train to the new 34th Street terminal of the IRT Flushing Line, celebrating a part of his legacy as Mayor, during a press tour of the uncompleted station.
-The project was 90% complete in 2013, and was expected to open in 2014, but did not open until September 13, 2015.
+The 7 Subway Extension originally was expected to open in 2014, but did not open until September 13, 2015.
 According to The New York Times, the delay in the extension's opening was due to the installation of custom-made incline elevators that kept malfunctioning.
-A December 2014 New York Post article also attributed the delay to Hudson Yards' developer, The Related Companies', need to dig caissons for the foundations, just above the subway station; the foundation work needed to be complete before the MTA could proceed with opening the station.

 The Fulton Center building opened to the public on November 10, 2014, completing a decade-long refurbishment of the Fulton Street station in lower Manhattan.
 It was controversially funded as part of the post-9/11 rebuilding project.

-As part of the Second Avenue Subway's opening, W service, which had not run since 2010, was restored on November 7, 2016.
-On January 1, 2017, the Second Avenue Subway was opened, with stations crowded with passengers seeking to check out the new line.
-About 48,200 passengers entered the new stations on that day, excluding passengers who toured the line by entering at a station in the rest of the system.
+As part of the opening of the Second Avenue Subway, W service, which had not run since 2010, was restored on November 7, 2016.
+On January 1, 2017, the Second Avenue Subway was opened.